 Moment marketing allows for your brand and business to take advantage of current and ongoing events to create connections & marketing collaterals while these events are happening.
 This is used by brands and businesses to position and place themselves in the ongoing conversations bringing relevance to how they market.

 Instead of long-term returns, digital marketers are looking for quick solutions and instant returns on lesser budgets.
-A lot of brands are turning to moment marketing to keep up with the current conversations.
-Many brands have been latching onto the coronavirus pandemic, as well as the now global interest in the Black Lives Matters human rights campaign.
+And this is why a lot of brands are turning to moment marketing to keep up with the current conversations.

-Major global brands such as Google, Nike, Twitter, Netflix, and Reebok have all jumped at this as an opportunity to not only spread the message and support the cause(s) around this heated topic, but are also using this as a huge platform to trend and get their own brand message across many channels.
-Therefore these brands are using moment marketing to its fullest advantage by constructing creatives around them.
+Major global brands such as Google, Nike, Twitter, Netflix, and Reebok have all jumped at this as an opportunity to not only spread the message and support the cause(s) around engaging and intriguing topics but are also using this as a huge platform to trend on and get their own brand message across as many channels possible.
+These brands are using moment marketing to their fullest advantage by constructing creative marketing around the trending topic.

-Burger King slayed during the height of the corona pandemic with this social distancing ad:
+Burger King slayed during the height of the pandemic with this social distancing ad:

-Moment marketing is more than a trend, it is a marketing sensation that is here to stay.
+So you can see for yourself that moment marketing is more than a trend, it is a marketing sensation that is here to stay.
 Moment marketing can help digital marketers reach out to a huge number of customers at a low cost.
-This helps form a deeper connection with audiences over the long term.
+People (your potential customers) truly love the end results of moment marketing and as a result, brands that put their customers first and care for them over a long-term period will gain a deeper connection with them.

-Brands that really care for their customers and put those customers first will win in the end.
-The world is still dealing with the corona pandemic, and now more recently racial tensions and protests.
+The world is in a time of flux and uncertainty and taking advantage of both hard-hitting and humorous trends makes a border connection with people.
 Many brands have come forward and put out responsible messages.
 This is a great way to acquire customer loyalty and trust that will outlast even the hardest times.